Southern California Social Security Appeal Lawyers

 Step 1: Applying for Social Security Disability or SSI

 For either Social Security Disability or SSI, an application for disability benefits may be filed at your local Social Security office or through our office.
 Our lawyers can assist you in filing a disability application in the appropriate cases: particularly if you have been disabled for at least 12 months with a significant impairment that is documented.
 You will need to provide information regarding your work, education, and medical history.
-You will also be examined by a Social Security Administration physician.
+You should call our office if you are asked to be examined by a Social Security Administration physician.
 Understanding what kinds of information to provide and how to approach your own doctor in regard to your disability application is important.

-Having an attorney review your paperwork will ensure that it provides a true picture of you and your disability.
+Having an attorney review your case will ensure that you provide a true picture of yourself and your disability.

 Step 2: Denial of Your Disability Claim